Abdirahman0/ExpenseTracker/README.md

 # ShiftTracker 📝💰

 ## Overview
-ExpenseTracker is a web application designed to help users track their **shifts and pay** from multiple jobs.
+ShiftTracker is a web application designed to help users track their **shifts and pay** from multiple jobs.
 It allows users to log work hours, calculate earnings, and document payment details efficiently.

 ## Features ✨
 - 📆 **Shift Tracking**: Log your work hours for different jobs.